-For example, when on-boarding new users to your site it is important to make sure they are comfortable with navigation and how to find the information they need.
+For example, when onboarding new users to your site it is important to make sure they are comfortable with navigation and how to find the information they need.
 This can be tedious and logistically challenging, especially in larger organisations and those whose employees are geographically dispersed.
-The Tours feature allows you to setup an initial automated walk-through for orientation.
+The user tours feature allows you to setup an initial automated walk-through for orientation.

 Users can end the tour at any time, navigate back and forth through the steps, or reset the tour then replay it as many times as they want (although it only plays automatically once).